 PTSD used to be seen mostly in Soldiers and it came to be known as Shell Shock and Battle fatigue because the context tended to be just the war that they had been in.

 However, with time, it has become clear that war is not the only thing that causes PTSD, any circumstance severe enough to damage someone can cause PTSD, and the diagnostic features according to the ICD 10 are as follows:

-“This arises as a delayed and/or protracted response to a stressful event or situation (either short- or long-lasting) of an exceptionally threatening or catastrophic nature, which is likely to cause pervasive distress in almost anyone (e.g. natural or man-made disaster, combat, serious accident, witnessing the violent death of others, or being the victim of torture, terrorism, rape, or other crime).
+“This arises as a delayed and/or protracted response to a stressful event or situation (either short- or long-lasting) of an exceptionally threatening or catastrophic nature, which is likely to cause pervasive distress in almost anyone (e.g. natural or man-made disaster, combat, serious accident, witnessing the scary death of others, or being the victim of torture, terrorism, physical abuse, or other crime).

 Typical symptoms include episodes of repeated reliving of the trauma intrusive memories (”flashbacks”) or dreams, occurring against the persisting background of a sense of “numbness” and emotional blunting, detachment from other people, unresponsiveness to surroundings, anhedonia, and avoidance of activities and situations reminiscent of the trauma.

 Commonly there is fear and avoidance of cues that remind the sufferer of the original trauma.